Unsuitable Homes

 - The National Planning Policy Framework sets out Government planning policies for England.

-- The National Design Guide (2019) covers ten characteristics of well-designed places including; homes that are functional, healthy and sustainable; and Nationally Described Space Standards exist.
+- The National Design Guide (2019) covers ten characteristics of well-designed places including; homes that are functional, healthy and sustainable; and a Nationally Described Space Standard exists.

 - NHS guidance Putting Health Into Place was published following the Healthy New Towns programme that advocates providing suitable homes that are healthy and efficient.